 Migraine Symptoms Without Headache

+Did you know?
 Sometimes symptoms other than a headache will manifest with a migraine.
 Typically, this occurs right before the pain hits.
 It’s known as a silent migraine, or an “aura”.
-During the aura stage, some people might experience the aforementioned visual disturbances.
-They also might notice oncoming stomach pain.
+During the aura stage, some people may experience the aforementioned visual disturbances.
+They also may notice oncoming stomach pain.
 (8)

 Causes of Migraine Headaches

 Migraine headaches are caused by abnormal neurological events.
-These events are related to changes in blood flow, nerve signaling and muscle functions.
-(10)
+These events are related to changes in blood flow, nerve signaling, and muscle functions.
+(11)

-Migraines are typically triggered by a number of different reasons, including:
+Migraines are typically triggered by a number of different reasons:

 1. Increased Inflammation